How do I interpret the goal page?

 9. The data entry box.

-You'll be able to add data for the last couple of days by selecting the right date from the dropdown.
+You can add data for the last couple of days by selecting the right date from the dropdown.

 10. Click Advanced Entry to toggle to text-based data entry.